MaisonetteWorld/slate/source/index.html.md

 # Wishlists

-Get a user's default wishlist.
-This will create a default wishlist if one does not exist.
+Update a wishlist.
+Users can update their own wishlists, admins can create wishlists for others.

 ## Create a wishlist